 Camille Turpin and her husband designed their house for their children.
 With two of their children on the autism spectrum, they built as many stress-free learning and growing and social opportunities into their house as possible.
 When they had the chance to move to a place with more affordable housing, they doubled their floor space and designed a home where there’s a space for everything and everybody, and the daily occupational therapy that is so important to their kids, can happen without leaving the house.

-I admire that they put resale value on the back burner in lieu of a house that works for them right now.
-Perhaps it’s a little different than how you may be living with your own…but again, it works.
-And that’s the important take-away from each of these tours, isn’t it?
+I appreciate that they put resale value on the back burner in lieu of a house that works for them right now.
+And that’s an important take-away from each of these tours, isn’t it?
 Figure out what works for your family, and run toward that.
+Welcome, Cami!

 My husband Jake grew up in Oregon City, Oregon in a family with five kids.
 His mother grew up in my home town and his entire extended family still lives there, so it was his lifelong dream to find a girl from Pleasant Grove to marry.
 Good thing he thought I was cute!
 Incidentally, it was MY lifelong dream to marry someone from the Pacific Northwest, though I thought that meant I would get to LIVE in Oregon.
 No dice.

 We met at Brigham Young University and were married just after I graduated in 2000.
 I worked as an editor while he finished his degree in Computer Science, and we had the first of our four children while he was still in school.
 After he graduated, we moved to Columbia, Maryland, where we lived for seven years and had two more children.
 We moved back to Utah in 2009, had one more child, and we’ll probably be here for the long haul.
 I work from home as an editor, family photographer, music teacher, and gymnastics coach.
 Jake’s programming job is only five minutes away!